ScrappyCocco/PlanetCoasterXMLMerge/README.md

 You can download it from http://cdn.gulpeyrex.com/communitytranslations/sourcedata/VERSION/StringData.xml

 Once you have chosen your files you can press "Process" and wait a couple of seconds until the final file (Called Final.xml) appear!
+The program may write another file called "StringLoss.txt", this file contains the sentences in the old file that aren't present in the new file and that have been removed.

 Please report any bug, i did what i could but the program may not be perfect.